Homage to J. Krishnamurti

 …is the true function

 Seated on the back seat of the car, I was scrutinising the landscape.
-Although we were driving through one of these English narrow roads, squeezed between two tall edges, the place was nevertheless growing in familiarity.
+Although we were driving through one of these English narrow roads, squeezed between two tall hedges, the place was nevertheless growing in familiarity.
 Twenty-two years!
 Twenty-two years that I hadn’t been here!
 Now the landscape and the roads were known by me, my heart was throbbing and I was seized by an unavoidable emotion.
 We passed in front of the school’s gate, another hundred meters, and there it was, on the right.
 It said on a sign: “Krishnamurti Centre”.
 We parked and came out of the car.
 No building was yet in view, I was standing and felt overwhelmed by something warm and familiar, as if all the trees, and the pebbles under my feet, and the trembling leaves, and the few sounds around, and the presence – Oh yes, the presence! – were all presented to me like one big sensation, one big knowing and remembering of something I have dearly loved.
 I was shaken with tears.
 I lived and worked here for more than four years.
 A big part of my personal identity still belongs to this place, even decades later, and my apprehension of the spiritual journey comes from these years spent in the aura of Krishnamurti’s teaching.

-We moved forward and saw the building, sitting like a nest among the apple trees, blending in the landscape in a very touching way.
+We moved forward and saw the building, sitting like a nest among the apple trees, blending with the landscape in a very touching way.
 I was watching everything, everywhere, awake, noticing the few changes, but above all feeling the pregnancy of nature all around.
 We went down a few steps and stood in the entrance.
 A plaque had been erected on the wall: “The Krishnamurti Centre, 1986”.
 Memories flooded again.
 It was the year of my first trip to India, I had been thrown into the arms of ancient Varanasi, where for a timeless moment, the sky of consciousness had opened wide on me.
 There, a friend had presented me with a copy of the magazine ‘Indian Newsweek’.
 One particular article drew my attention, it opened with these words: “Jiddu Krishnamurti, the religious philosopher and teacher, died of cancer yesterday at his residence at the Krishnamurti Foundation in Ojai, Calif.
 He was 90 years old.”
 There was a picture that was presented as the last one of Krishnamurti, with his hair loose in the wind of Adyar Beach, in Madras.
 Two years later, I was accepted as one of the staff members in Brockwood Park – Krishnamurti’s school in Hampshire, England, only a hundred yards away from where we stood – working as a cook in the Centre.
 Just as we opened the door, I looked at my two friends and my eyes told them something like: Let me now show you this most beautiful place, where I once worked and was steeped in this man’s unique teaching.

 Jiddu Krishnamurti was born in 1895 in Madanapalle, a small town of Andhra Pradesh, in south India.
 When he was only only thirteen, playing on the grounds of the Theosophical Society in Madras, where his father worked, the high ranked theosophist C. W. Leadbeater noticed the beauty of his aura and foresaw that the young boy would one day become the ‘World Teacher’, the new messiah that all the members of the Society were expecting.
 He was sent to England to be educated and was, for the years to come, enrolled and prepared to fulfil his followers’ expectations.
 A new organisation, the ‘Order of the Star of the East’, was created with Krishnamurti at his head.
 Under the wing of the Theosophical Society, accompanied by his beloved younger brother Nitya, he began travelling the world, delivering sermons.
 When he was 28, Krishnamurti underwent an ‘intense spiritual experience’ that lasted for three days, in Ojai, the place in California where he would later have his home.
 It was a turning point in his life.
-Ater the death of his brother three years later, he became tired and in disbelief of the ways of the Society.
+After the death of his brother three years later, he became tired and in disbelief of the ways of the Theosophical Society.
 In 1929, he gathered the three thousand members of the ‘Order of the Star’ in Holland and announced the dissolution of all organisations set around him, pronouncing these famous words: “I maintain that Truth is a pathless land, and you cannot approach it by any path whatsoever, by any religion, by any sect.
 That is my point of view, and I adhere to that absolutely and unconditionally.
 Truth, being limitless, unconditioned, unapproachable by any path whatsoever, cannot be organised; nor should any organization be formed to lead or to coerce people along any particular path.”
-For the next 60 years, Krishnamurti travelled the world over, giving talks, meeting with countless people, describing to all his first hand discovery, a way of living that is wholly, totally fresh, untouched by conditioning, and infused with sacredness.
+For the next 60 years, Krishnamurti travelled the world over, giving talks, meeting with countless people, describing to all his first hand discovery, a way of living that is whole, totally fresh, untouched by conditioning, and infused with sacredness.

 As we were strolling inside the Centre, the beauty and simplicity of the place made a strong impression.
 It had been designed by Keith Critchlow, an architect specialised in sacred buildings.
 Everything here carried meaning and thoughtful organisation.
 The Centre is a place for retreats, set to provide a quiet environment for the guests who come here to study Krishnamurti’s teaching.
 In the library, we checked randomly some of the books aligned on the shelves.
 Deeply evocative titles like ‘The First and Last Freedom’, ‘Freedom from the Known’, ‘The Ending of Time’, ‘The Impossible Question’, ‘The Future is Now’.
 K, or Krishnaji, as he was affectionately called, had set his Teachings outside all religious traditions or spiritual paths, refusing the Indian concept of guru.
 He spoke in an austere, investigative way, punctuating his speech with some affectionate or eager “Please kindly pay attention.”, “Are you doing this?“, or “…but you do not have it yet, do not run away with the smell of a perfume.”
 He warned again and again: “Truth must be discovered, but there is no formula for its discovery.
 What is formulated is not true.
 You must set out on the uncharted sea, and the uncharted sea is yourself.
 You must set out to discover yourself.”
 The books indicated another strong inclination of his.
 This is his love for scientific investigation and dialogues.
 Over the years, he spoke with a number of famous scientists, like the renowned physicist David Bohm, the author and biologist Rupert Sheldrake, who developed the new concept of ‘morphic resonance’, and Jonas Salk, who discovered and developed one of the first successful polio vaccines, but also the professor of philosophy Dr. Allan W. Anderson, Pupul Jayakar, who was an Indian cultural activist and writer, and the psychiatrist Dr Shainberg.